EmoNet-Voice: A Fine-Grained, Expert-Verified Benchmark for Speech Emotion Detection: Introduction

-Despite steady progress in speech emotion recognition (SER) through deep architectures and self-supervised representations, evaluation remains constrained by datasets predominantly built around a limited set of ``basic'' emotions \cite{ekman1992argument,serreview2022}.
-Established benchmarks such as \textsc{IEMOCAP} \cite{busso2008iemocap}, \textsc{RAVDESS} \cite{livingstone2018ravdess}, and \textsc{CREMA-D} \cite{cao2014crema} have been invaluable for the field but exhibit three fundamental limitations: \begin{enumerate}[label=(\roman*),nosep,leftmargin=1.3em] \item \textbf{Insufficient Granularity.} Coarse taxonomies fail to capture subtle or compound emotional states (e.g., \emph{bittersweet}, \emph{embarrassment}, \emph{envy}) that are essential for naturalistic interaction \cite{cowen2019mapping}. \item \textbf{Limited Representativeness.} Current datasets predominantly consist of studio-quality acted speech, lacking linguistic diversity and omitting sensitive emotional states due to privacy constraints \cite{lorenzo2017acted, schuller2013-kn}. \item \textbf{Restricted Scalability.} Licensing restrictions, privacy concerns, and annotation costs severely limit dataset size, impeding the data-intensive training regimes required by modern deep learning approaches \cite{zhang2020multi, poria2020beneath}, specifically for open-source and -science. \end{enumerate} These limitations are further compounded by evolving perspectives in affective science.
-Constructionist theories, particularly Barrett's \emph{Theory of Constructed Emotion} \cite{barrett2017theory}, conceptualize emotions as context-dependent constructions rather than universal biological packages.
-This perspective aligns with dimensional frameworks such as Russell's valence–arousal circumplex \cite{russell1980circumplex} and supports multi-label approaches that treat affect as overlapping estimates rather than discrete categories \cite{marsella2010computationally, mower2011framework}.
-Consequently, SER research must evolve along two parallel trajectories: developing richer datasets with evaluation protocols that respect emotional complexity, and creating modeling strategies that go beyond simplistic classification paradigms.
+Despite steady progress in speech emotion recognition (SER) through deep architectures and self-supervised representations, evaluation remains constrained by datasets predominantly built around a limited set of ``basic'' emotions \citep{ekman1992argument,serreview2022}.
+Established benchmarks such as \textsc{IEMOCAP} \citep{busso2008iemocap}, \textsc{RAVDESS} \citep{livingstone2018ravdess}, and \textsc{CREMA-D} \citep{cao2014crema} have been invaluable for the field but exhibit three fundamental limitations: (i) \textbf{Insufficient Granularity.} Coarse taxonomies fail to capture subtle or compound emotional states (e.g., \emph{bittersweet}, \emph{embarrassment}, \emph{envy}) that are essential for naturalistic interaction \citep{cowen2019mapping}. (ii) \textbf{Limited Representativeness.} Current datasets predominantly consist of studio-quality acted speech, lacking linguistic diversity and omitting sensitive emotional states due to privacy constraints \citep{lorenzo2017acted, schuller2013-kn}. (iii) \textbf{Restricted Scalability.} Licensing restrictions, privacy concerns, and annotation costs severely limit dataset size, impeding the data-intensive training regimes required by modern deep learning approaches \citep{zhang2020multi, poria2020beneath}, specifically for open-source and -science.

+These limitations are compounded by evolving views in affective science, which frame emotions as context-dependent constructions rather than fixed categories \citep{barrett2017theory}.
+Dimensional models such as the valence–arousal circumplex \citep{russell1980circumplex} reinforce the need for richer datasets and modeling strategies beyond discrete classification \citep{schuhmann2025emonetface}.